Take the trail

 Green Pakapakanthi

-The garden beds alongside this pathway are being improved, over time, in an arrangement involving the City Council and the South-East City Residents Association (SECRA).
+The garden beds alongside this pathway are being improved, over time, in an arrangement involving the City Council and the South-East City Residents Association (SECRA) an initiative called “Green Pakapakanthi”.

-Three separate working bees were planned for 2023, including one here in the central garden of this “green corridor”.
+Working bees are scheduled in this Park on a regular basis, including (but not only) here in the central garden of this “green corridor”.

 From this point, keep walking east until you return to your starting point on East Terrace.